oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 2. From the left panel, click **Applications**.

-3. Choose your application, if you used the CLI to create it as instructed it should be called **okta-flask-sample**.
+3. Choose your application.
+If you used the CLI to create the app as instructed, it should be called **okta-flask-sample**.

 4. Get the **Client ID** and the **Client Secret**.
 These map respectively to CLIENT_ID and CLIENT_SECRET in your `.okta.env` file.